-front property line means the legal boundary of a parcel of land adjoining the primary road reserve frontage function centre has the same meaning as in the Local Environmental Plan greenfield means a site in a locality which has been previously undeveloped other than for agricultural pursuits gross floor area has the same meaning as in the Local Environmental Planground level (finished) has the same meaning as in the Local Environmental Plan groundwater means the water located beneath the earth's surface in soil pore spaces and in the fractures of rock formations.
+front property line means the legal boundary of a parcel of land adjoining the primary road reserve frontage function centre has the same meaning as in the Local Environmental Plan greenfield means a site in a locality which has been previously undeveloped other than for agricultural pursuits gross floor area has the same meaning as in the Local Environmental Plan ground level (finished) has the same meaning as in the Local Environmental Plan groundwater means the water located beneath the earth's surface in soil pore spaces and in the fractures of rock formations.
 A unit of rock or an unconsolidated deposit is called an aquifer when it can yield a usable quantity of water.

-habitable room as defined by the NSW Floodplain Development Manual 2005 and the current Building Code of Australia means:
+habitable room as defined by the NSW Floodplain Development Manual 2005 and the current Building Code of Australia means a room used for normal domestic activities, and -

-- a.
-In a residential situation: a living or working area, such as a lounge room, dining room, rumpus room, kitchen, music room, television room, sewing room, study/ office, playroom, family room, home theatre room, and sunroom, bedroom or workroom. - b.
-In an industrial or commercial situation: an area used for offices or to store valuable possessions susceptible to flood damages in the event of a flood.

-Note: the habitable room definition excludes areas such as a bathroom, laundry, water closet, pantry, walk-in wardrobe, corridor, hallway, lobby, photographic darkroom, clothesdrying room, and other spaces of a specialised nature occupied neither frequently nor for extended periods.
+- a. includes a bedroom, living room, lounge room, music room, television room, kitchen, dining room, sewing room, study, playroom, family room, home theatre and sunroom; but - b. excludes a bathroom, laundry, water closet, pantry, walk-in wardrobe, corridor, hallway, lobby, photographic darkroom, clothes-drying room, and other spaces of a specialised nature occupied neither frequently nor for extended periods.